MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

   - **ReArmResult** – Indicates the result of rearming the installed key which can extend the expiry of the current license

+### Office.SetupOffice.Sdx.Log

+This event is triggered when we redeem an Office offer for the user who either bought a device bundled with an OEM Office pre-entitlement or has entered a product key.
+This data is used for general log messages.

+The following fields are collected:

+- **Ctid (Data_Ctid)** - CorrelationId is used for linking different logs withing one redemption session.

+- **Environment (Data_ Environment)** - dev environment (Pr, Edog, Prod, Int).

+- **Message (Data_Message)** - The log message from setup.office.com.
+For example, "image ‘../img/spinner.csv’ can’t be loaded, cdn is used."

+- **Type (Data_Type)** - The type of log message (Error, Warning, Info)

 ### OneNote.EnrollmentResult

 This event logs the status upon Intune enrollment.
 This scenario is specific to Intune enabled accounts.